0xbitboy/dyanmic-host/README.md

 # dyanmic-host
-A solution for sync host file between lost of machine which are using DHCP
+A solution for sync host file between lot of machine which are using DHCP